web3-claw/skales/README.md

 ## 📖 The Story

 Skales started in early 2025 as a bloated Laravel SaaS project.
-I scrapped it all and rebuilt it via "Vibe Coding" - the result is a local-first AI companion that feels like a real product, not a developer tool.
+I scrapped it all and rebuilt it as a native desktop app - the result is a local-first AI companion that feels like a real product, not a developer tool.

 I'm **Mario Simic** - 10+ years in Marketing & Design.
 I know how software should look and feel.
 I got tired of agents that require Terminal setups and Docker containers.
 So I built something better.

 ### 🏆 Credits

-- **Claude & Google Gemini** - For powering the Vibe Coding workflow.
+- **Claude & Google Gemini** - For powering the development workflow.
 - **OpenRouter** - The best hub for accessing the world's greatest LLMs.

 ---